 Speaking to a slide featuring a photo of the 2017-18 class of S&T Policy Fellows, Drogemeier said that at the White House “we benefit enormously from the AAAS [policy] fellows.”
 A few days later, OSTP about their current STPF fellow, 2017-19 Executive Branch Fellow Jon Werner-Allen.

 “I didn’t come here [to the White House] to keep the lights on; I came to make a difference,” Drogemeier said.
 He explained that OSTP is in the process of hiring for a position, assistant director for academic engagement, to help bring about a vision for “seamless STEM education across the continuum” – an education system from the ground up starting from pre-kindergarten and with strong linkages between levels of education and institutions.

 His parting words of advice were specific and actionable.
 They included: “Learn about policy informally….
 Take courses in policy….
 Become involved in policy [through things such as fellowships, serving in your congressional office]….
 Consider politics as a career.”
-Then he said, “Please follow us on Twitter @WHOSTP,” before taking questions.
+He closed his remarks by asking the audience to, “Please follow us on Twitter @WHOSTP."